Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Brighton had a median income among taxpayers of $57,591 with the average level standing at $76,602.
-This is above national averages of $54,808 and $66,852 across Greater Adelaide respectively.
-Based on Wage Price Index growth of 8.8% from financial year ended June 2023 to September 2025, estimated median income would be approximately $62,659 and average income $83,343 as of that date.
-From the Australian Census of Population and Housing conducted in August 2021, Brighton's personal income ranked at the 63rd percentile ($875 weekly), while household income sat at the 46th percentile.
-Income analysis showed that 28.5% of Brighton's population (1,157 individuals) fell within the $1,500 - $2,999 income range, similar to the region where 31.8% occupied this bracket.
-Housing costs were manageable with 86.8% retained, but disposable income was below average at the 50th percentile and the area's Socio-Economic Index for Advantage (SEIFA) income ranking placed it in the 7th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Brighton had a median income among taxpayers of $57,591 and an average income of $76,602.
+These figures are above national averages of $54,808 and $66,852 respectively in Greater Adelaide.
+Based on Wage Price Index growth of 10.17% from June 2023 to March 2026, estimated median income is approximately $63,448 and average income is around $84,392 as of March 2026.
+The 2021 Census data shows Brighton's personal income rank at the 63rd percentile ($875 weekly) and household income at the 46th percentile.
+Income analysis reveals that 28.5% of Brighton's population, equating to 1,086 individuals, fall within the $1,500 - $2,999 income range, similar to the regional figure of 31.8%.
+Housing costs are manageable with 86.8% retained after expenses, but disposable income is below average at the 50th percentile.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income